mozilla-releng/relengdocs/how-to/rotate/gpg_signing_key.rst

 Publish the new public key
 --------------------------
 The new key needs to be published on keys.openpgp.org.
-Be sure to "verify" the key after publishing, by having them send an e-mail link to click on, to make sure users will see an identity associated with it (otherwise it's useless).
+When rotating the primary key, be sure to "verify" the key after publishing, by having them send an e-mail link to click on, to make sure users will see an identity associated with it (otherwise it's useless).

+It should also be added to the `scriptworker-scripts` repository's `GPG_PUBKEY_PATH` (while keeping the old keys so current and previous releases can still be verified).

-A blog post like https://blog.mozilla.org/security/2019/06/13/updated-firefox-gpg-key/ should also be made.
+After https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/KEY is updated, a blog post like https://blog.mozilla.org/security/2025/04/01/updated-gpg-key-for-signing-firefox-releases-2/ should be made.

 Import the new private key into autograph
 -----------------------------------------